 Since most of the population lives in the Northern Hemisphere, here we find the most popular areas to see and photograph the Milky Way.

-In general, the best time to see the Milky Way in the Northern Hemisphere is from March to September, while the Milky way season goes from February to October.
+Generally, the best time to see the Milky Way in the Northern Hemisphere is from March to September, while the Milky Way season goes from February to October.

 This region of our planet includes territories at very different latitudes, which is the main factor to consider when planning when to see the Milky Way.
 For this reason, the best time of year to see the Milky Way in the UK is completely different from the best time to see the Milky Way in the Canary Islands, Spain (the further south you go, the longer the Milky Way season).